maxnd/mxMarkEdit/README.md

 **Version 1.2.2**

-- Opening one the last four files used, now it's restored also the last selected cell.
+- Opening one the last four files used, now it’s restored also the last selected cell.
 - In presentation mode, the headings are now highlighted like the other paragraphs.
 - Minor graphics improvements in presentation mode.
 - Bugs fixing: in some circumstances, the content of the grid could not be saved.

 **Version 1.2.1**

-- Bugs fixing: the `Meta` + `V` shortcut in the grid didn't set it as modified.
+- Bugs fixing: the `Meta` + `V` shortcut in the grid didn’t set it as modified.
 - Bugs fixing: a value pasted with the `Meta` + `V` shortcut in the grid was not considered by a possible function.
-- Bugs fixing: the shortcuts `Meta` + `C`, `Meta` + `X`, `Meta` + `V` and `Meta` + `A` in the fields of the search form didn't work as expected.
+- Bugs fixing: the shortcuts `Meta` + `C`, `Meta` + `X`, `Meta` + `V` and `Meta` + `A` in the fields of the search form didn’t work as expected.

 **Version 1.2.0**

 - Added files search.
 See above the `Files management` title for information.
-- Moving the mouse over the label of the file path and name, at the bottom left, now shows a hint with the complete content, even if in the label it's truncated due to its length.
+- Moving the mouse over the label of the file path and name, at the bottom left, now shows a hint with the complete content, even if in the label it’s truncated due to its length.
 - Minor graphic improvements.
 - Bugs fixing: when the path of the file was very long, the date and time label on the right was overwritten.